 Vice Chancellor Hugh J. Champagne-Magnum gave a statement to celebrate the news.

 ‘I’m bloody well pleased, to tell the truth.
-Bloody good job on us, eh!
-So good of us to give some of these working class chaps a hand in life.
+So good of us to give some of these working class chaps a hand-up.
 I bet they’re ruddy pleased under those grubby blue collars of theirs.
-Maybe next year we’ll even let a northerner in.
-Hurrah!’
+Maybe next year we’ll even let a northerner in!’

 Some current students were less pleased.
 Maya Castles-Large explained why to The Whip.

 ‘I’m really worried that the University is lowering their standards by letting state school students in.
 Everyone knows state schools are chronically underfunded and I just don’t see how they could have got in without cheating.

 ‘My parents spent £250,000 on my education, only for me to end up at the same university as people who didn’t pay anything!
 It’s just so unfair.’

 - 1North London fresher’s attempt to start anew ruined as entire sixth form moves to Bristol

 - 2Fresher dismayed to find cacti, scratch map and wall hanging not actually substitute for personality